-- In the Mobile Application Builder, specify which configuration of the mobile application being built will process a scheme or URL and which scheme or URL it will process.
+In the Mobile Application Builder, specify the correspondence between the configuration of the mobile application being built and a scheme or URL it will process.
 With the Mobile Application Builder, the mobile application that is being built gets all the settings that are needed to implement the application response to deep links.

 The following events will occur on your mobile device while our application is running:

 - Once installed on a mobile device, the application registers deep links that it can process in the mobile operating system.